exercism/csharp/exercises/practice/bob/.approaches/introduction.md

 ## Other approaches

-- An array can be defined that contains answers from which the right response is selected by an index calculated from scores given to the conditions.
+- An array can be defined that contains Bob’s answers, and each condition is given a score.
+The correct answer is selected from the array by using the score as the array index.
 For more information, check the [Answer array approach][approach-answer-array].

 ## Which approach to use?